umd-cmsc701/s2024/materials.md

  * Assignment announcements and deadlines will be posted on the [ELMS page for this course](https://umd.instructure.com/courses/1338959), and grading information will be made available there.
  * The course also has a Piazza page for discussions.
 Please register for this course on Piazza [here](https://piazza.com/umd/spring2024/cmsc701).

-**Textbook(s)**: We will be using, in part, a new textbook by Kingsford.
+**Textbook(s)**: We will be making use of, in part, a new textbook by [Carl Kingsford](https://kingsfordlab.cbd.cmu.edu/).
 A PDF of this text is provided behind authentication via ELMS.
-As this text is a (copyrighted) work in progress, and since it is kindly being provided to us free of charge for the purpose of instruction and feedback for this course, please do not distribute or share this text via any public medium.
+As this text is a (copyrighted) work in progress (near-final draft), and since it is kindly being provided to us free of charge for the purpose of instruction and feedback for this course, please do not distribute or share this text via any public medium.
 Other resources, where relevant, will be provided via links on the course website, accompanying the slides or lecture notes.
 However, this is a graduate-level course, and you should _absolutely_ seek out other sources explaining these topics from different angles, using different notations and examples, etc. Of course, you should reach out to me if you are having trouble understanding a topic in the course and have been unable to become comfortable with it from the lectures and other sources.
 Here are some (non-required) textbooks that I personally recommend as references for different topics:

 **Basics of algorithms and data structures**:

 This course will assume familiarity with basic algorithms and data structures, though I will attempt to refresh everyone's memory on relevant concepts when we cover them.
 If you need a refresher on algorithmic basics, I recommend the following resources:

 - [Algorithms](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) (Dasgupta, Papadimitriou, and Vazirani 2006)
 - [Algorithm Design](http://www.amazon.com/Algorithm-Design-Jon-Kleinberg/dp/0321295358) (Kleinberg and Tardos 2006)